lemoi18/lemoi18/README.md

 - **ASR & TTS Models:** Developing Joint CTC-S2S phoneme-level ASR models for voice conversion and alignment tasks, along with phonetic BERT models.
 - **Text Normalization:** Building efficient pipelines for text normalization in Norwegian using BERT models.
-- **Azure & Cloud Technologies:** Mastering Microsoft Azure with a focus on optimizing Virtual Machines, Azure AI services, and integrating these with AI models.
 ---

 ## 🌟 Featured Work